jsoconno/architectures/README.md

 ## Introduction
 Architectures is a simple and powerful **python** library for rapidly developing high-quality **architecture as code**.
-## Goals
+## Design Goals
-- Make it simple and powerful
+1. Make it simple, intuitive, and powerful
-- Enable architecture code collaboration
+2. Improve teamwork and collaboration
+3. Enable standard practices including pull request, code reviews, etc.
-- Eliminate the toil of creating diagrams
+4. Eliminate toil of diagram creation
-- Support all major providers
+5. Support a wide variety of providers
+6. Allow for design templates that can be shared

 ## Supported Objects
-**Graphs** are used to
+- Graphs
+- Clusters
+- Groups
+- Nodes
+- Edges
+- Flows

+## Examples